Muon Stopping Power and Range

 Range and the CSDA approximation

-The Continuous Slowing Down Approximation (CSDA) is an approximation to the average distance traveled by a charge particle in a medium as it slows down to rest.
+The Continuous Slowing Down Approximation (CSDA) is an approximation to the average distance traveled by a charged particle in a medium as it slows down to rest.
 Fluctuations in the energy loss are ignored.
 The CSDA range is calculated by integrating the reciprocal of the total stopping power with respect to energy,

 $$R(E)=\int_{E_0}^E \left(-\frac{dE'}{dx} \right)^{-1} dE' $$